Al-Haq: Terrorist designation by Israel

 In October 2021, Al-Haq was branded a terrorist organization by Israel, together with five other Palestinian non-profit, non-governmental organizations (Addameer, Bisan Center for Research and Development, Defence for Children International – Palestine, the Union of Palestinian Women's Committees and the Union of Agricultural Work Committees).
 Israel shared its intelligence on the groups with the C.I.A. which in a classified report response said it could find no evidence to confirm Israel's designation of these groups as terrorist.

-The designation was condemned by Amnesty International, Human Rights Watch, and the UN Office of the High Commissioner of Human Rights who called it a "frontal attack on the Palestinian human rights movement and on human rights everywhere."
+The designation was condemned by Amnesty International, Human Rights Watch, and the Office of the United Nations High Commissioner for Human Rights, who called it a "frontal attack on the Palestinian human rights movement and on human rights everywhere."

 In July 2022, nine EU countries (Belgium, Denmark, France, Germany, Ireland, Italy, the Netherlands, Spain and Sweden) issued a joint statement saying they will continue working with the six Palestinian organisations that Israel had banned because Israel had failed to prove that they should be considered terrorist groups.

 On 18 August, Israeli forces raided the headquarters of the six along with the Union of Health Work Committees (outlawed in 2020) in Ramallah and al-Bireh, removed computers and equipment and ordered their closure.
 Hussein Al-Sheikh tweeted his condemnation of the action.
 Michael Sfard, lawyer for Al-Haq, said "Let's recall that this is all happening after the government failed to convince the European countries who one by one determined that there is no basis for the accusations against the organizations.
 An urgent international intervention is needed to protect Palestinian human rights defenders from the Israeli dictatorship."